 As a result, the Company's interest in Prospector is accounted for using the equity method.
-The following is a summary of the financial information of Prospector on a 100% basis.
-Prospector has a December 31 fiscal year-end and it is impractical to prepare financial statements to October 31, 2024 as Prospector is a listed entity.
-It is expected that the difference in reporting for one month is not material.
+Prospector has a December 31 fiscal year-end, which has not been published publicly as at the date of this report.
+As more recent information is not publicly available at this time, financial information related to Prospector as at September 30, 2024 is presented below.
 Adjustments to non-current assets, and net loss and comprehensive loss reflect the difference in accounting policies on capitalization of exploration assets.

-As at September 30,
+As at Se ptember 30, 2024

-2024

 Cash \$ 1,791,381

 Total Current Assets 2,304,254

 Total Non-Current Assets, adjusted 58,360

 Total Current Liabilities (354,176)

 Total Non-Current Liabilies -